 This is when you're more easily at risk for your boundaries being crossed.
 The feeling of "you" is not contained.

 With a good therapist - one who's nervous system is regulating well - you can learn to develop your own capacity for containment and hence, have better boundaries.
+(You can learn more about this concept by being on my list.
+Begin with my 7 Ways of Getting Unstuck in Therapy Movie.)

 Hi there, I just stumbled onto this website and LOVE it.
 I am an LPC in Texas.
 I explain containment to my patients like this: